netdata/netdata/docs/export/external-databases.md

 ## Supported databases

-Netdata supports exporting metrics to the following databases through a number of connectors.
+Netdata supports exporting metrics to the following databases through several [connectors](/exporting/README.md#features).
 Once you find the connector that works for your database, open its documentation and the [enabling a connector](/docs/export/enable-connector.md) doc for details on enabling it.

 -   **AppOptics**: [Prometheus remote write](/exporting/prometheus/remote_write/README.md)
 -   **AWS Kinesis**: [AWS Kinesis Data Streams](/exporting/aws_kinesis/README.md)